Juan-Jones/earnonlinemoney/content/blog/best-affiliate-programs.md

 ### Bluehost

 Associates engaged in the Bluehost affiliate marketing program promote a reliable web hosting service.
-Customers can also [purchase domain names]({{< relref "how-to-buy-domain-names" >}}).
 They use referral links and promotional strategies to earn commissions by assisting individuals and businesses in establishing their online presence through web hosting solutions;

 Payment Threshold: $100,